How To Order Some Fine Healthy Beef From Us

 Freezer Space !

-Have your freezer ready for the amount of beef you are ordering.
+Have your freezer ready for the amount of meat you are ordering.

 We have seen it happen that a customer thinks they are putting a side of beef